xaptum/xtt-spec/draft-xaptum-xtt.md

 The primary goal of the XTT protocol is to provide a secure communication channel between an Internet of Things (IoT) device in the field and a backend network or server.
-The nature of the IoT imposes several constraints different from traditional transport layer security:
+The nature of the IoT imposes several constraints that differ from traditional transport layer security:

 - Identity Provisioning: IoT devices will be numerous and must be low-cost, so manual provisioning of preshared keys (PSKs) or client certificates will not